-Unlike the mindless clashes you often see on Twitter or Facebook, commentors on ChangeMyView explain their reasoning at length.
-The forum also requires the poster let others know when their view has changed by awarding the other poster a $\Delta$ (a "delta," the Greek letter used in math to denote change) and explaining exactly what modified their view.
+Unlike the mindless clashes you often see on Twitter or Facebook, commentors on Changel My lew explain their reasoning at length.
+The forum also requires the poster let others know when their view has changed by awarding the other poster a \(\) (a "delta," the Greek letter used in math to denote change) and explaining exactly what modified their view.
 By looking at these exchanges, the researchers can study exactly what persuades people outside the laboratory and also have access to mass quantities of data.

 Their research suggests that the arguments that end up changing people's minds have certain dynamics.
 Numbers are important: The more people that try to persuade the original poster, the greater the likelihood of changing their view.
 So is timing: Those who write back first to the post first are more likely to persuade the original poster than those who write later, as the lefthand chart below shows.

-Interestingly, the researchers find that some back-and-forth exchange between participants is a sign of success in convincing someone, but that a lot of it is a sign of failure -- shown in the chart below on the right.
+Interestingly, the researchers find that some back-and-forth exchange between participants is a sign of success in convincing someone, but that a lot of it is a sign of failure - shown in the chart below on the right.

 After five rounds of back-and-forth comments between the original poster and the challenger, the challenger has virtually no chance of receiving a delta, they write.
-"Perhaps while some engagement signals the interest of the [original poster], too much engagement can indicate futile insistence."
-One reddit up like this: "Lesson being that if you haven't convinced someone after four replies each, your argument isn't gonna be the one to move them."
+"Perhaps while some engagement signals the interest of the [original poster], too much engagement can indicate fullie insistence."
+One reddit user summed it up like this: "Lesson being that if you haven't convinced someone after four replies each, your argument isn't normal be the one to move them?" isn't gonna be the one to move them.